 Pia the Peacemaker, on of Thomas Dambo’s Northwest Trolls, sits in the trees on Bainbridge Island.
 Credit: Jennifer Johnson

-A magical new adventure is unfolding around the Pacific Northwest this month, and families are going to want to be a part of it.
+A magical new adventure has unfolded around the Pacific Northwest, and families are going to want to take part in it.

-This exhibition of public art is called “Northwest Trolls: Way of the Bird King.”
-The project is the work of Thomas Dambo, a Danish artist and storyteller.
-Dambo is concluding a road trip across the United States, where he has stopped in various places to create troll sculptures in local parks and natural spaces.
-The last leg of Dambo’s road trip centers on the Pacific Northwest, and right now he’s in the midst of building six unique new trolls, right in our neck of the woods!
+This public art exhibition, titled “Northwest Trolls: Way of the Bird King,” is the work of Thomas Dambo, a Danish artist and storyteller.
+Dambo and his crew took a road trip across the United States this past summer, stopping in various places to create troll sculptures in parks and natural spaces.
+The last leg of Dambo’s road trip brought him to the Pacific Northwest, where he and his team have constructed six unique new trolls right in our neck of the woods!

 Pacific Northwest trolls

-Our first PNW troll has moved in at Nordic Northwest, a museum and cultural center in Portland.
-This troll’s name is Ole Bolle and he has his own little red play house.
-Kids are welcome inside!
+Our first Pacific Northwest troll moved in at Portland’s Nordic Northwest, a museum and cultural center.
+This troll’s name is Ole Bolle, and he has his own little red playhouse.
+Kids are welcome to go inside.
 Do stop in if you’re in the Portland area.

-The second regional troll made her debut on Aug.
-19 on Bainbridge Island.
-My daughter joined me for the reveal — or “awakening” — of this troll, and we learned that her name is Pia the Peacemaker.
+The second regional troll made her debut on Bainbridge Island.
+At the reveal — or “awakening” — of this troll, we learned that her name is Pia the Peacemaker.

-Pia and the other trolls are created from local materials from the forest, meadows, mountains, farms and sea, including fir branches, driftwood, moss, shells, cedar and apple branches.
-Pia holds her hands in such a way that visitors can climb within her grip, imagining they are puppets that the troll is manipulating.
-Kids will love to climb onto her sturdy arms and legs.
+Pia and the other trolls are created from recycled materials, as well as items from local forests, meadows, mountains, farms and the sea.
+Among them are fir branches, driftwood, moss, shells, cedar and apple branches.
+Pia holds her hands in such a way that visitors can climb into them, imagining they are puppets that the troll is manipulating.
+Kids will love clambering on her sturdy arms and legs.

-Another update!
-The Issaquah troll has awakened!
-He is Jakob Two Trees and he lives along the Rainier Trail near the Issaquah Community Center.
-Because Jakob Two Trees lives right in town (but still in the trees!), he’s been very popular since his debut.
-Pack a little patience if you go for a visit soon.
+After Bruun Idun’s arrival in West Seattle, another troll awoke in the Issaquah forest.
+His name is Jakob Two Trees, and he’s taken up residence next to the Rainier Trail near the Issaquah Community Center.
+Because Jakob Two Trees lives right in town (though up in the trees), he’s become very popular since his debut.

-Ballard’s troll, Frankie Feetsplinters, made his debut in front of a crowd of adoring fans on Monday, Sept.
-18. Unlike other trolls, Frankie is not lurking hidden in the woods.
-He’s keeping watch at the entrance of the National Nordic Museum right along Market Street in Ballard.
+The final troll, in Ballard, made his debut in front of a crowd of adoring fans on a sunny September afternoon.
+His name is Frankie Feetsplinters.
+Unlike some of the other trolls, Frankie is not hiding in the woods.
+He’s keeping watch at the entrance to the National Nordic Museum right on Market Street.

 Secret troll locations

-The precise location of each troll is a secret until the day each one is unveiled.
-Using clues from the artist’s Instagram and YouTube channel, together with a rough map on the Troll Map, families can try to figure out what trolls are near them.
-Once a troll has been revealed, its location is added to the Northwest Trolls website, and troll hunters can then go on a quest to see them.
+The precise location of each troll was kept secret until the day it awoke.
+Using clues from the artist’s Instagram feed and YouTube channel, together with the somewhat vague online Troll Map, families tried to figure out where to find each troll.
+Now that all the “Way of the Bird King” trolls have been revealed, troll hunters can go on a quest to visit them all.

-Our local giant trolls will be added to the more than one hundred already in place around the world.
-Each troll gets a name as well as a delightful backstory that connects to a theme.
+Our local troop of trolls adds to the more than 100 already in place around the world.
+Each troll has a clever name as well as a delightful backstory that connects to a theme.

-Dambo uses recycled materials and weaves themes of honoring the land and protecting nature into each story.
-His team is working closely with local tribes, such as the Muckleshoot and Snoqualmie, plus parks departments, museums, funding agencies and volunteers.
+Dambo uses recycled materials, mostly discarded pallets, to build the trolls.
+For each one, he weaves themes of honoring the land and protecting nature into its story.
+Locally, he and his team worked with area tribes, as well as parks departments, museums, funding agencies and volunteers.

-Previous trolls include Benny the Beard Fisher, fishing with a long beard in a river in Michigan, and Rita the Rock Planter, who wakes up from a long nap on a mountainside in Colorado.
+With trolls scattered across the world, some troll superfans have traveled to other countries to find Dambo’s creatures, and in the process, formed an international community.
+Previously awakened trolls include Benny the Beard Fisher, fishing with a long beard in a river in Michigan; and Rita the Rock Planter, who fills human-made holes by planting rocks in them on a mountainside in Colorado.

-Through his art, Thomas Dambo hopes to encourage everyone to be curious, to get outside and explore, while also prompting us to think about protecting the nature around us.
+Through his art, Dambo hopes to encourage everyone to be curious, to get outside and explore, while also prompting us to think about protecting the nature around us.
+He invites families curious about the trolls to think carefully about our planet’s shortage of resources and abundance of garbage.
+Through his work, he seeks to highlight that trash can truly become treasure.

 “I want people to know that trash has value.
 My trolls do that, and also help me tell stories, like the legends I grew up with,” Dambo said in a press release.
 “In nature, there is no landfill.
 Nature is circular, everything has a meaning and everything is recycled.”